meteor/meteor/docs/client/basic/sections/templates.md

 ones are: `click`, `mousedown`, `mouseup`, `mouseenter`, `mouseleave`, `keydown`, `keyup`, `keypress`, `focus`, `blur`, and `change`.

-The second part of the key (after the first space) is a selector that indicates which elements to listen to.
+The second part of the key (after the first space) is a CSS selector that indicates which elements to listen to.
 This can be almost any selector [supported by JQuery](http://api.jquery.com/category/selectors/).